open-traffic-generator/otgen/README.md

   --port N                            # Destination TCP or UDP port [--count N]                         # Number of packets to transmit.
 Use 0 for continous mode. (default 1000) [--rate N]                          # Packet rate in packets per second.
 If not specified, default rate decision would be left to the traffic engine.
+  [--size N]                          # Frame size in bytes.
+If not specified, default frame size decision would be left to the traffic engine.
 ```

 ### `run`